stacktile/monitorinabox/README.md

 # About This Project
-Monitor in a Box is a set of Ansible roles and supporting tools and code to set-up a comprehensive application and infrastrucure monitoring solution based on the master-satellite functionalities of Icinga2 and Icingaweb.
+Monitor in a Box is a set of Ansible roles and supporting tools and code to set-up a comprehensive application and infrastructure monitoring solution based on the master-satellite functionalities of Icinga2 and Icingaweb.

 We designed Monitor in a box with a focus on: